CloudSnorkel/cdk-github-runners/API.md

 - *Type:* string

-Repository url to register runner at.
+Repository or organization URL to register runner at.

 ---